RuianChang/Deep-thermalization-in-U-1-random-circuits/README.md

 > **Deep Thermalization under Charge-Conserving Quantum Dynamics**,
 > PRX Quantum 6, 020343 (2025)

-We introduce and numerically validate the concept of **deep thermalization** — the emergence of universal limiting ensembles in symmetry-conserving many-body dynamics.
+We introduce and numerically validate the concept of **deep thermalization** — the emergence of universal limiting ensembles in symmetry-conserving quantum many-body dynamics.

 This framework provides: